faye/faye-websocket-ruby/README.md

 If the connection's protocol version supports it, you can call `ws.ping()` to send a ping message and wait for the client's response.
 This method takes a message string, and an optional callback that fires when a matching pong message is received.
-It returns `true` iff a ping message was sent.
+It returns `true` if and only if a ping message was sent.
 If the client does not support ping/pong, this method sends no data and returns `false`.

 ```ruby
 ws.ping 'Mic check, one, two' do